 In anything but a breakout performance, Peter O’Toole earned his 7th Oscar nomination for My Favorite Year.
 In my favorite performance of his career, and my favorite comedy of 1982, Steve Martin cracked wise with Humphrey Bogart and James Cagney and romanced Barbara Stanwyck and Better Davis in Dead Men Don’t Wear Plaid.
 This deliciously conceived story, and impeccably edited and designed production, is the ultimate valentine to anyone who loves film noir mysteries and gangster movies.

 As I mentioned earlier, 1982 was not without its fair share of crap, like the blight on the resume of the underrated Charles Bronson that was Death Wish 2.
 Somehow, even the crap then was more fun than the crap now.
 We had vulgar medieval fun like the blades-n-boobs fest The Sword & The Sorcerer and Don Coscarelli’s blatant rip-off of Excalibur, Conan, and the Dungeons & Dragons Handbook The Beastmaster.
 There was also Larry Cohen‘s Q: The Winged Serpent, which is memorable if for no other reason than that they fired live rounds from an automatic rifle on top of New York’s Chrysler Building.
 I guess they were counting on the bullets landing safely in the East River.
 The wacky part is they were firing at nothing; the monster was stop-motion animated in during post-production.
 Q took the term “guerilla filmmaking” to an absurd extreme.
-Garry Marshall‘s parody of daytime TV soaps Young Doctors In Love was an even guiltier pleasure comedy than Porky’s,i.e. it is just as vulgar, and even more dumb.
+Garry Marshall‘s parody of daytime TV soaps Young Doctors In Love was an even guiltier pleasure comedy than Porky’s,i.e. it is just as vulgar, and even more dumb, but I still dig it.
 Hands down the biggest pile of crap in ’82 has to be MegaForce.
-If you ever want to see how little you can buy for $20M, or what a movie about elite commandos by way of disco-land would resemble, check out MegaForce.
+If you ever want to see how little you can buy for $20M, or what a movie about elite commandos by way of disco–land would resemble, check out MegaForce.

 High art, low art, and no art aside, 1982 also gave us two of the most genre defying oddities ever produced by a major studio: Pink Floyd: The Wall and The Dark Crystal.
 If you can figure out which paragraph above either of these films would have belonged in, you’re a more decisive fan than I am.
 In a year full of surprises, a year full of movies that have inspired a myriad of imitators, Pink Floyd’s descent into paranoia and Jim Henson‘s philosophical adventure were such singular experiences that no one has attempted to copy them.
-There were also movies that I was too young to see at the time, but came to appreciate later: István Szabó‘s Faust-themed Nazi drama Mephisto and Jean-Jacques Beineix‘s wonderfully unpredictable thriller Diva opened in 1981, in German and France respectively, but opened in the U.S. in 1982.
+There were also movies that I was too young to see at the time, but came to appreciate later: István Szabó‘s Faust-themed Nazi drama Mephisto and Jean-Jacques Beineix‘s wonderfully unpredictable thriller Diva opened in 1981, in Germany and France respectively, but opened in the U.S. in 1982.
 It take until just a few months ago before I finally saw Jack Nicholson in one of his lesser known performances in Tony Richardson‘s initially X-rated police thriller The Border.
 Jack plays a Texas border officer surrounded by corruption and racism, and conflicted by gnawing compassion for those he arrests.
 Two things immediately struck me about The Border.
 First if it were released today, times and tastes have changed enough that it would be rated R, and second that it would probably be even more controversial.
 It didn’t cause much of a stir when it was released, because the X-rating limited the theaters that would show it, and thus greatly limited its audience.
 With illegal immigration no less a hot-button issue today than it was thirty years ago, this film reaching a wider R-rated audience would elicit some entertaining and frustrating polarized debate.
 Three decades later, I am still engaged by and learning from the films of 1982.

 I used to think that if I ever wrote an autobiography, it would be titled Godzilla Eats Junior Mints, following a gullible moment when The Fats took Ed & I to see Midway when I was 6.
-After taking a glance at these films, I think an equally viable title might be All I Really Need To Know I Learned In The Movies When I Was Twelve.1982, 48 Hrs, Aileen Quinn, An Officer & A Gentleman, Annie, Barry Levinson, Beastmaster, Ben Kingsley, Best Little Whorehouse In Texas, Blade Runner, Blake Edwards, Border, Burt Reynolds, Cannery Row, Cat People, Clint Eastwood, Conan, Creepshow, Dark Crystal, Das Boot, David S. Ward, Dead Men Don't Wear Plaid, Death Trap, Debra Winger, Diner, Diva, Dolly Parton, Dustin Hoffman, E.T., Eddie Murphy, Fast Times at Ridgement High, Firefox, Gandhi, Garry Marshall, George A. Romero, George Miller, Harrison Ford, István Szabó, Jack Nicholson, Jean-Jacques Beineix, Jeff Bridges, Jessica Lange, Jim Henson, John Carpenter, John Huston, John Lithgow, John Milius, Julie Andrews, Kurt Russell, Larry Cohen, Margot Kidder, Megaforce, Mel Gibson, Mephisto, Meryl Streep, Michael Keaton, My Favorite Year, Nastassja Kinski, Nicholas Meyer, Nick Nolte, Night Shift, Paul Schrader, Peter O'Toole, Pink Floyd, Poltergeist, Porky's, Richard Gere, Richard Pryor, Ridley Scott, Road Warrior, Rocky, Ron Howard, Sean Penn, Some Kind of Hero, Sophie's Choice, Star Trek, Stephen King, Steve Martin, Steven Lisberger, Steven Spielberg, Swamp Thing, Sword & The Sorcerer, The Thing, The Toy, The Wall, Tobe Hooper, Tony Richardson, Tootsie, Tron, Victor Victoria, Wes Craven, Wolfgang Petersen, World According to Garp, Young Doctors In Love
+After taking a glance at these films, I think an equally viable title might be All I Really Need To Know I Learned In The Movies When I Was Twelve.Tags: 1982, 48 Hrs, Aileen Quinn, An Officer & A Gentleman, Annie, Barry Levinson, Beastmaster, Ben Kingsley, Best Little Whorehouse In Texas, Blade Runner, Blake Edwards, Border, Burt Reynolds, Cannery Row, Cat People, Clint Eastwood, Conan, Creepshow, Dark Crystal, Das Boot, David S. Ward, Dead Men Don't Wear Plaid, Death Trap, Debra Winger, Diner, Diva, Dolly Parton, Dustin Hoffman, E.T., Eddie Murphy, Fast Times at Ridgement High, Firefox, Gandhi, Garry Marshall, George A. Romero, George Miller, Harrison Ford, István Szabó, Jack Nicholson, Jean-Jacques Beineix, Jeff Bridges, Jessica Lange, Jim Henson, John Carpenter, John Huston, John Lithgow, John Milius, Julie Andrews, Kurt Russell, Larry Cohen, Margot Kidder, Megaforce, Mel Gibson, Mephisto, Meryl Streep, Michael Keaton, My Favorite Year, Nastassja Kinski, Nicholas Meyer, Nick Nolte, Night Shift, Paul Schrader, Peter O'Toole, Pink Floyd, Poltergeist, Porky's, Richard Gere, Richard Pryor, Ridley Scott, Road Warrior, Rocky, Ron Howard, Sean Penn, Some Kind of Hero, Sophie's Choice, Star Trek, Stephen King, Steve Martin, Steven Lisberger, Steven Spielberg, Swamp Thing, Sword & The Sorcerer, The Thing, The Toy, The Wall, Tobe Hooper, Tony Richardson, Tootsie, Tron, Victor Victoria, Wes Craven, Wolfgang Petersen, World According to Garp, Young Doctors In Love